 Access to abandoned patent applications forming a part of a streamlined continuation application is governed by 37 CFR 1.14(b) and requires a written request.
 However, such access must be limited to those papers which were part of the abandoned application.
+Access to abandoned parent applications in an application under § 1.62 are available to the extent that access is available to any prior application or continuing application in the § 1.62 application.

-37 CFR 1.15.
-Requests for identifiable records. (a) Requests for records not disclosed to the public as part of the regular informational activity of the Patent and Trademark Office and which are not otherwise dealt with in these rules may be made by completing Form CD-244, "Application to Inspect Department Records," and submitting this form, in person or by mail, to the Commissioner of Patents and Trademarks, Washington, D.C.
+37 CFR 1.15 Requests for identifiable records. (a) Requests for records not disclosed to the public as part of the regular informational activity of the Patent and Trademark Office and which are not otherwise dealt with in these rules in this part may be made by completing Form CD-244, "Application to Inspect Department Records," and submitting this form, in person or by mail, to the Commissioner of F tents and Trademarks, Washington, D.C.
 20231.
-A non-refundable application fee of \$2.00 must accompany each application.
+A nonrefundable application fee of \$2 must accompany each application.
 Copies of Form CD-244 are available in the Central Reference and Records Inspection Facility, Room 2122, Department of Commerce Building, Washington, D.C.
 20230, the search room of the Patent Reference Branch of the Patent and Trademark Office, the search room of the Trademark Examining Operation, and in many public information offices and field offices of the Department of Commerce.
-If the requested record is identifiable, the request will be reviewed by the appropriate official authorized to make an initial determination of the availability of the record.
+If the requested record is identifiable, the request will be reviewed by the appropiate official authorized to make an initial determination of the availability of the record.
 If it is determined that the material is not to be made available to the requesting person, said person shall be notified in writing of that fact and the reasons why the record will not be disclosed.
 If the record is to be made available, inspection will be permitted in the appropriate Patent and Trademark Office search room.
 Fees for copies of records and for searches and related services are payable in accordance with the schedule of fees and charges established in § 4.8 of Title 15, Code of Federal Regulations.

 (b) Any person whose application to inspect a record has been refused may request a reconsideration of the initial denial by completing and submitting the appropriate section of the Form CD-244.
 The request for reconsideration should be made within 30 days of the date of the original denial.
-In submitting such request the party should include any, written argument he desires to support his belief that the record requested should be made available.
+In submitting such request the party should include any written argument he desires to support his belief that the record requested should be made available.
 No personal appearance, oral argument, or hearing shall be permitted.
 The decision upon such request shall be made by the Commissioner of Patents and Trademarks, and shall be based upon the original request, the denial, and any written argument submitted by the person seeking access to the record.
 The decision upon review shall be promptly made in writing and communicated to the person seeking access.
-If the decision is wholly or partly in favor of availability the requested record to such extent shall be made available for inspection as described in paragraph (a) of this section.
+If the decision is wholly or partly in favor of availability, the requested record to such extent shall be made available for inspection as described in paragraph (a) of this section.
 To the extent that the decision is adverse to the request, the reasons for the denial shall be stated.
 A decision upon review completed as provided herein shall constitute the final decision and action of the Patent and Trademark Office as to the availability of a requested record, except as may be required by court proceedings initiated pursuant to 5 U.S.C.
 552(a)(3).
 Reconsiderations resulting in final decisions as prescribed herein shall be indexed and made available in the search room of the Patent Reference Branch.